 1. Import your trading partner's PGP public key

-Next, go to the PGP Keys tab, select Public Keys, and then click the Import button.
+Launch your JSCAPE MFT Server Manager, go to Keys > PGP Keys tab, and then click the Import button.

-As soon as you do that, you should then find your newly imported public key in your collection of public keys.
-Take note of this key's name because you'll need it later.
+As soon as you do that, you should then find your newly imported public key in your collection of PGP public keys.
+Take note of this key's alias because you'll need it later.

 2. Establish a FTPS Trading Partner connection

 Now, go to the domain where you want to enable automatic PGP encryption.

 Before you start enabling this domain with automatic PGP encryption, you need to verify first whether you already have an existing FTPS trading partner object for the trading partner whose PGP public you recently imported.
 Go to the Trading Partners module and then see if you already have an FTPS trading partner object for the trading partner in question.

 If you don't have one yet, you may use the steps in this article to create one: Setting Up A Trading Partner For Automated FTP/S